Staff Counsel I

 - Active membership in State Bar of California

-- Prior experience in the practice of law preferred
+- Prior experience in the practice of law preferred, but not required

-- Experience in real estate/real property transactions preferred
+- Experience in real estate/real property transactions preferred, but not required

 - Familiarity with trials, court hearings, and rules of evidence preferred